 Steel Surtax Remission Orders: What Filing Under Section 115 Means for Your Next Import

 PC 2026-334 amends the 2025 steel surtax remission order.
-If you're bringing in subject goods and relying on remission, here's what changes at the B3 level and why your broker needs the full paper trail before release.
+If you're bringing in subject goods and relying on remission, here's what changes at the CAD level and why your broker needs the full paper trail before release.

 The Remission Twist Nobody Planned For

 PC 2026-334 just amended the Surtax on Imports of Certain Steel Goods Remission Order, 2025.
-If you’re importing structural steel, plate, or rebar that caught the surtax back when the order first dropped, this amendment changes the scope of what qualifies for remission and how CBSA expects you to document it on the B3.
+If you’re importing structural steel, plate, or rebar that caught the surtax back when the order first dropped, this amendment changes the scope of what qualifies for remission and how CBSA expects you to document it on the CAD.

 Remission orders aren’t waivers.
 They’re post-assessment relief instruments made under section 115 of the Customs Tariff, which means you still pay at the border, then apply for refund.
 The operational problem: you need to flag eligibility at time of import or you lose your four-year adjustment window.
 Most importers I’ve worked with think remission is automatic if the order exists.
 It isn’t.
-You file the B3 clean, reference the remission order in the narrative or as a supporting doc in CARM, and then submit a detailed B2 (Canada Customs Adjustment Request) once you have proof the goods meet the order’s conditions.
+You file the CAD clean, reference the remission order in the narrative or as a supporting doc in CARM, and then submit a detailed B2 (Canada Customs Adjustment Request) once you have proof the goods meet the order’s conditions.

 What Actually Changed